Vice Versa (Rauw Alejandro album): Critical reception

+Accolades

-AccoladesRolling Stone hailed Vice Versa as the best Spanish-language or bilingual album of 2021 and the third-best album of the year.
+Rolling Stone hailed Vice Versa as the best Spanish-language or bilingual album of 2021 and the third-best album of the year.
 The Fader and The New York Times ranked it at numbers 5 and 11 on their overall albums year-end lists.
 Billboard placed it on an unranked list of the 20 Best Latin Albums of 2021, while naming it as the 37th-best album of the year overall.
 Teen Vogue and NPR listed Vice Versa among the best albums of 2021 and best Latin albums of the year, respectively, and Genius ranked it as the 23rd best album of 2021.
 The album has received a number of awards and nominations.
 It was nominated for Favorite Latin Album at the American Music Awards and Top Latin Album at the Billboard Music Awards, both in 2022.

+Commercial performance

-Commercial performanceVice Versa debuted atop the US Top Latin Albums and Latin Rhythm Albums charts with first-week sales of 21,000 units, consisting of 29.1 million on-demand streams and less than 1,000 pure sales, according to data compiled by Nielsen SoundScan for the chart dated July 10, 2021.
+Vice Versa debuted atop the US Top Latin Albums and Latin Rhythm Albums charts with first-week sales of 21,000 units, consisting of 29.1 million on-demand streams and less than 1,000 pure sales, according to data compiled by Nielsen SoundScan for the chart dated July 10, 2021.
 It became Alejandro's first number one album on both charts, spending two weeks at this position on each chart.
 The album also debuted at number 17 on the US Billboard 200, becoming the singer's second entry on the chart and his highest peak in his career, surpassing Afrodisíaco, which peaked at number 75 on November 28, 2020.
 By July 2022, Vice Versa had spent 54 weeks on Billboard 200, making it the sixth Spanish album in history to spend more weeks on the chart.
 The album was certified octuple platinum (Latin) by the Recording Industry Association of America (RIAA), for sales of over 480,000 units in the United States.
 In Spain, the album debuted at number one on July 4, 2021, and spent eight non-consecutive weeks atop the chart.
 It was later certified double platinum by the Productores de Música de España (PROMUSICAE), for selling over 80,000 units in the country.
-The album was also certified 2× platinum + gold by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON), for sales of over 350,000 units in Mexico.
+The album was also certified 3× platinum by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON), for sales of over 420,000 units in Mexico.